CLEAR YOUR RECORD: ILLINOIS EXPUNGEMENT ATTORNEY

 We all deserve a second chance to move past our mistakes, and expunging your old case or cases is the best way to do that.
 Upon a successful expungement, all records of the arrest are destroyed, including police reports, fingerprints and booking photos.
 Your name and case number are erased from the circuit clerk’s office database as well.
 The general public and even law enforcement will be unable to view your case after it is expunged.

-It is important to note that you may only file to expunge cases prosecuted in the State of Illinois.
+You may only file to expunge cases prosecuted in Illinois’s courts.
 Federal and out-of-state cases cannot be expunged or sealed through the process in Illinois.

 Cases that may qualify for expungement include: